Henry and Cecelia Magaziner Magaziners of Humenne Updated 1/2/2012

 Pauline Magaziner was born in Hungary around 1846, the daughter of Samuel Magaziner and Sarah Katz.
 It is impossible to be certain of her date of birth, because I can find no record of her birth and information about her date of birth is inconsistent and sometimes implausible.
 She may be Samuel's daughter Eszter, who was born October 13, 1845.
 She could also be Samuel and Sarah's daughter Perl, who was born August 17, 1852, but if so then she claimed to be six years older than she actually was, immigrated by herself before the age of 16 and had her first child at 17.

 Pauline married Joseph Bottenstein, another Hungarian immigrant, in the United States in 1868.
-Joseph was a traveling salesman.
+Joseph was born around March 1834 and came to America on the Jenny in August, 1865.
+He worked as a traveling salesman and was a great marketer of corsets.
 Pauline and Joseph had three daughters.
 They lived first in Circleville, Ohio where their first two daughters were born.
 They later moved to Cleveland, where their third daughter was born, and finally to Columbus, where they lived from 1880 until their death.

 Pauline died of pancreatic cancer on January 31, 1904.
 She was about 58 years old.
 Joseph died of stomach cancer on December 18, 1914.
 They are buried together at Green Lawn Cemetery in Columbus, Ohio.